knuedge/open-source-policy/practice.md

 Much of the work done by KnuEdge for its core products and paid services are supported by or run on open source software.
 Just as our staff has benefited from the contributions of those around the world, we should seek to better the tools we use for others.

+### Creating Freely

+Open source software is part of what makes most modern software companies successful.
+KnuEdge owes a great deal to those that started many open source software projects and to the community that continues to contribute to them.

+> If I have seen further it is by standing on the sholders of Giants.
+--- Isaac Newton

+KnuEdge strives to be a member of that community and create software that can be used by others to be successful as well.

 #### How to license KnuEdge repos

 When creating a repo, add a [LICENSE](LICENSE_TEMPLATE) and [CONTRIBUTING.md](CONTRIBUTING_TEMPLATE.md) file, and add/edit the [README.md template](README_TEMPLATE.md).